 Norefjell is only 90 minutes away from Oslo, which is ideal for families not want to travel too far from the airport.
 The terrain is suitable mainly for families and mixed ability groups.
 You can explore 25km of slopes with a network of 13 lifts in the area.
 If you have a keen freestyle skier or snowboarder in the family there is a fantastic snowpark with excellent jumps, rails and wallrides.
 It has a relaxed atmosphere that’s perfect to unwind in.
 The ski school has an excellent reputation and there are also great childcare options too.
 You can admire beautiful mountain scenery on and off the slopes.

-30 minutes north of Lillehammer, Kvitfjell is one of the best ski resorts in Norway for families.
 You can ski 39km of slopes in the area and there’s something for all abilities of skier.
 The ski school offers great children’s lessons in a group or private setting.
 In addition, if you want to try cross-country skiing there are 600km of tracks to give a go.
-In addition, there is also a snowpark with 12 rails/boxes and 8 jumps, if you have a thrill seeker within the group.
+Lastly, there is also a snowpark with 12 rails/boxes and 8 jumps, if you have a thrill seeker within the group.

+Host of the Lillehammer Olympics and a two-hours from Norway’s capital.
+Hafjell is a great ski destination for those looking for larger ski areas while avoiding crowds.
 Only a two-hour drive from Norway’s capital of Olso, Hafjell is a great ski destination for families.
-There is 50km of slopes to enjoy in the area.
-The ski resort has pistes that are suited to different abilities, with black runs to nursery slopes, ideal for mixed ability families.
+The ski resort has pistes that are suited to different abilities, with black runs to nursery slopes, ideal for mixed-ability families.
 In addition, there are 300km of cross-country tracks to enjoy if you want to try something different.
 Recently the ski resort has made great developments on its mountain experience with the addition of new cafes, bars, restaurants and slopeside accommodation.